Charlton-H/ecommerce-thrifty/README.md

 ## Installation

-Users should first run `npm install` and then setup an environment file for a proper backend SQL database
+1. Users should first run `npm install`
+2. Users should then setup an environment file for a proper backend SQL database
+3. Users should create database table
+4. Users should seed the database

 ## License